se-edu/learningresources/contents/ai/ml.md

 4) Repeating step 3

 ### Basic Data Preprocessing
 Basic data preprocessing is required to remove unwanted noise from the data.
 Examples of unwanted noise are repeated content and corrupted images.
-The unwanted content is usually discarded.
+The unwanted content is usually discarded, manually or through aid of scripting.
 Training a model on such data hinders its ability to learn the actual patterns in uncorrupted data.

-Statistics of the data is also collected to identify data imbalances.
+Statistics of the data are also collected to identify unbalanced data.

 ![bar_chart](https://upload.wikimedia.org/wikipedia/commons/3/35/Incarceration_Rates_Worldwide_ZP.svg)
 (image from wikipedia)